grcengineering/grc_engineering_lab_builder/README.md

 ### 3️⃣ Generate Your Lab

 1. Open ChatGPT, Claude, or any AI assistant
-2. Paste your completed system prompt
+2. Paste your completed GRC profile
 3. Paste your chosen user prompt
 4. Submit → Get your personalized learning lab!